-Intro to Coding and Programming (3 credits)
+Introduction to Programming with Data (3 credits)

 This course is an intensive workshop in strategic public relations writing that is diverse in style, ranging from brief public service announcements to online news releases and web/social media contents to persuasive speeches and executive presentations.
 Since most formal organizational communications begin or intersect with written word, most practitioners see writing as the foundation of professional public relations practice.

 This course exists to teach students to write and think in order to be successful in the public-relations workplace.
 Its curriculum will cover and include not just writing to and for the media, but also approaching and building and maintaining relationships with members of the press corps.